Detailed nonfatal data over 2021- 2022

 Notably, 96.3% of the total exposure to harmful substances or environments cases (634,080 of the 658,240 total DART cases) involved at least one day away from work.
 Of the total DART cases due to overexertion and bodily reaction, 521,350 cases (52.1%) were DAFW cases.

 Because of illness cases related to COVID-19 (coded as Other diseases due to viruses, not elsewhere classified [n.e.c.]) the leading cause of work-related injuries and illnesses involving days away from work in 2020 is Exposure to harmful substances or environments.
 Exposure to harmful substances or environments was previously the 6th ranked cause.
-The next two most prevalent causes of injury and illnesses involving days away from work are overexertion and bodily reaction, and slips, trips and falls.
+The next two most prevalent causes of injury and illness involving days away from work are overexertion and bodily reaction, and slips, trips and falls.
 These top three causes account for more than 75% of all nonfatal injuries and illnesses involving days away from work.

 Exposure to harmful substances or environments includes:

 - Exposure to air and water pressure change

 - Includes contagious and infectious diseases such as COVID-19

 - Exposure to traumatic or stressful event, n.e.c.